EmparYahui/urban-oer-chinese/05_templates/04_assessment_template.md

 # 04 Assessment Template — Urban Linguistic Landscape OER

+This is a design template for constructing assessment tasks, not an operational evaluation system.

 ## 🧠 Overview

 This template provides a **standardized framework** for designing assessments that align with the principles of the **Urban Linguistic Landscape OER**.
 It is designed to evaluate **learner artefacts** produced within a **task-based, multimodal learning environment**, with a particular focus on **linguistic mediation** and **urban linguistic landscapes**.
 This tool ensures that evaluations are consistent, transparent, and adaptable across contexts.